Cleg83/sew_crafty_project/README.md

 * Contrast and Readability:

-  * High-contrast color schemes and readable fonts have been used throughout to ensure that text is easily distinguishable against the background.
+  * High-contrast colour schemes and readable fonts have been used throughout to ensure that text is easily distinguishable against the background.

 * Responsive Design: